PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_purerandom.md

 ## Visualizing trajectories

-Run simulation for 3 cells for 500 seconds for the different tumbling frequencies to get a rough idea of what their trajectories look like.
+Run simulation for 3 cells for 500 seconds to get a rough idea of what their trajectories look like.

 ~~~ python
 duration = 800   #seconds, duration of the simulation